jazzfog/HTML5-Image-Upload-Preview/readme.md

-# HTML5 image upload with preview and progress bar
+# HTML5 image upload with preview, progress bar and paste from clipboard

 I needed simple image uploader with preview and progress bar.
 Eventually I came up with this simple example so maybe it will be useful for somebody else.